mjbeauregard/CarND-BehavioralCloning/README.md

 This project uses a CCN model architecture similar to the Nvidia paper (http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 The model takes an RGB image as input and produces the steering angle as the only output.

 The input layer of the model normalizes the image data to the range [-1, 1].
 This layer is then followed by a series of 5 convolutional layers.
 Finally, the convolutional output is flattened and passed through a series of fully connected layers successively reducing the number of outputs, ultimately resulting in a single real value output as the predicted steering angle.
 The model uses "relu" activation throughout.

+I didn't initially use dropout because it always appeared to reduce performance.
+However, the code review of my submission indicated that dropout was a rubrik requirement so I experimented with finding a way to include dropout without reducing the driving performance too much.
+Regardless of where in the network I added dropout, it generally caused the driving to be more erratic with more overcorrecting than when testing without dropout.
+However, I'm really glad that I kept experimenting because, despite the driving being less smooth than before, using dropout allowed the network to navigate the second test track perfectly.
+Without dropout, the model had failed within the first 10 seconds on the second track - so dropout ended up being a huge improvement after all.

 The total number of parameters of the network is 1,148,535 which seems high compared to the original Nvidia model, but subsampling wasn't possible on the first few convolutional layers once the input image had been downsampled as far as it was.